buildtool/build-tools/README.md

     └── customer2
         └── project1

-Here we can choose to put a `buildtoolks` file in the different `customer` directories since they (most likely) have different deployment configuration.
+Here we can choose to put a `buildtools` file in the different `customer` directories since they (most likely) have different deployment configuration.

     $ cat customer1/.buildtools
     valid_environments=(